tomwanzek/d3-v4-definitelytyped/README.md

 Its content is _work in progress_ and intended to be rolled into a contribution to DefinitelyTyped or comparable community effort.
 The repo is **not intended** as a source for definition files to be used in the regular course of working with D3 in typescript.

-The definitions are currently written on a per module basis in reference to the now separeted **D3** modules.
+The definitions are currently written on a per module basis in reference to the now separated **D3** modules.

 ## General Status

-At the time of creating this repository **D3 version 4** is in **alpha stage** and under active development.
-Release notes are under preparation.
+At the time of creating this repository **D3 version 4** is in **release candidate stage** and being finalized for full release.

 By extension, any definition files contained herein are to be considered with care.